Scottish Terrier Temperament & Personality Guide

 Social Behavior with Pets

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Scottish Terriers have particular requirements based on their small size, moderate shedding level, and genetic predispositions to bladder cancer and von Willebrand disease.
+Scottish Terriers bring a small build, a moderate shedding pattern, and breed-specific health risk around bladder cancer and von Willebrand disease — each of those shifts routine care in a different direction.

 Physical Activity Needs